Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Preliminaries

-{\textbf{Budget Feasibility (BF).}} The miner's revenue $r(b_i,\b_{-i})$ should not be greater than the (expected) total user payment:
+{\textbf{(Ex-post) Budget Feasibility (BF).}} {For all bidding vector $\b$, the miner's revenue $r(b_i,\b_{-i})$ should not be greater than the total user payment:}

-In other words, we should have
+In other words, we should have {$\forall \b$,} $P(\b) \ge r(\b)$.

 Here we allow the miner revenue to be \emph{less} than the total fee paid by users, in which the difference will be \emph{burnt}.
-The burning can make the feasible space of TFMs wider by partially decoupling payments on miner's and users' sides, and has been used in the EIP-1559 TFM of Ethereum. \cite{leonardos2021dynamical}
+The burning can decouple payments on miners' and users' sides, which is an effective way to broaden the design space and allow additional strategy-proof properties to be satisfied \citep{zishuo2022dynamic}.
+Actually, the burning has been used in the EIP-1559 TFM of Ethereum.

+Additionally, while we expect the transaction \emph{fee} a user pays should be non-negative, it is okay as long as the users have a non-negative \emph{expected} payment to prevent users from submitting transactions to gain money out of nothing, which is guaranteed in our mechanisms for both $k=1$ and general $k$ (as (\ref{eqn:bnic:suff:cond}) is satisfied).
+However, as UIR requires the payment of the zero-valuation user to be no greater than zero, the payment of the zero-valuation user is always zero (rather than negative).
+Therefore, we need the following NFL condition.

+\textbf{No-Free-Lunch (NFL).} We call a TFM $(\a,\tilde{\p},\tilde{r})$ NFL when the payment of a zero-bidding user is always zero {no matter how other users bid}, i.e.,